dhanushrichandrasekar/pneumoniaDetectionWebsite/README.md

 ---

+## 📌 Note
+The source code and full implementation will be uploaded soon.
+Stay tuned for updates!

+---

 ## 💡 How It Works
 1. Upload a chest X-ray image.
 2. Our Deep Learning Model (based on CNN) processes the image.